coreypnorris/non_profit_donater/README.md

 ####This is a Rails app that uses the Stripe web-API to send donations to non-profits.

+You can view a [live version of this app here](http://non-profit-donater.herokuapp.com/)

 This app isn't working as intended yet.
 Right now it can only charge Stripe's testing credit cards.
 However, you're still able to use it if you would like to.

 #####Instructions for using this app on your own